dell/csm-docs/content/v1/prerequisites/_index.md

 | 4.17-4.18    | <div style="text-align: left"> Authorization - v2.x  </div>   | Yes       | Yes      | No         | Yes        | No    |
 {{</table>}}

-> Note: Replication is not supported.
+> Note: Resiliency and Replication are not supported.

 ## Tested Host Operating Systems